 EPIC v.
-Customs and Border Protection-Analytical Framework for Intelligence
+CBP (Analytical Framework for Intelligence)

-Personally identifiable information contained in AFI includes full name, address, age, gender, race, physical characteristics, marital status, residency status, country of citizenship, city and country of birth, date of birth, Social Security Number, vehicle information, travel information, document information, passport information, enforcement records, and familial and other contact information.
-Id. at 9, 27-28.
+According to the AFI Privacy Impact Assessment, the Agency maintains six categories of data, each of which contains personally identifiable information: DHS-owned data, other government agency data, information from commercial data aggregators, analyst-created data, analyst-provided data, and index information.
+AFI further “collects identity and imagery data from several commercial data aggregators. . . [to] cross-reference that information with the information contained in DHS-owned systems.”
+AFI contains personally identifiable information including full name, address, age, gender, race, physical characteristics, marital status, residency status, country of citizenship, city and country of birth, date of birth, Social Security number, vehicle information, travel information, document information, passport information, law enforcement records, and familial and other contact information.
+AFI became operational in August 2012.

 EPIC's Freedom of Information Act Request